Boobie Cactus -Myrtillocactusgeometrizans fukurokuryuzinboku

 Light Requirements

-This rare boobie cactus thrives in bright, indirect sunlight.
+When growing indoors, this rare boobie cactus thrives in a bright, indirect sunny spot.
 It prefers a spot near a window where it can receive several hours of bright, filtered light each day.

 If you don't have a suitable south-facing window with bright, indirect light, you can also provide artificial light using grow lights.
 LED grow lights are a popular choice, as they provide the necessary spectrum of light for Myrtillocactus geometrizans fukurokuryuzinboku cactus plant growth without generating excessive heat.